liferay/liferay-docs/discover/deployment/articles/05-upgrading-liferay/02-upgrading-social-office.markdown

   [Click here](https://repository.liferay.com/nexus/content/repositories/liferay-public-releases/com/liferay/com.liferay.social.office.upgrade/)
   to get this module.

-- **Social Office Upgrade Association module (optional):** In previous versions of Liferay Portal, when the Social Office User role was granted to a user, Social Office automatically used a site template to create public and private pages for that user.
-The Social Office Upgrade Association module retains this behavior, since the upgrade retains the Social Office User role.
+- **Social Office Upgrade Association module (optional):** When the Social Office User role was granted to a user in previous versions of Liferay Portal,
+  Social Office automatically used a site template to create public and private pages for that user.
+The Social Office Upgrade Association module retains this behavior (the upgrade retains the Social Office User role).
   [Click here](https://repository.liferay.com/nexus/content/repositories/liferay-public-releases/com/liferay/com.liferay.social.office.upgrade.association/)
   to get this module.

-- **Document Library File Version Comments module:** By default, users can only comment on documents in a Documents and Media repository.
-Social Office enables comments on the document version.
-This module retains the Social Office behavior for @product-ver@. behavior.
+- **Document Library File Version Comments module:** By default, @product-ver@ users can only comment on documents in a Documents and Media repository.
+In Social Office, however, users could also comment on document versions.
+This module retains the Social Office behavior.
   [Click here](https://repository.liferay.com/nexus/content/repositories/liferay-public-releases/com/liferay/com.liferay.document.library.file.version.discussion.web/)
   to get this module.